mmtroyinfotech/osticket-prereqs/README.md

 <p>VC_redist.x86 is the installer for the Visual C++ Redistributable for Visual Studio 2015, 2017, 2019, and 2022, which installs the runtime libraries required for running applications built with these versions of Visual Studio on 32-bit Windows systems.</p>

 <p>
 I may make a video going through each file and installing them.
+There will be to many slides if I was to screenshot all of the process.
 </p>
 <br />